deel-ai/lipdp/GOVERNANCE.md

 ###	Governance committee

-The governance committee is initially composed of DEEL members who contributed to the first version of `lipdp` and are the only contributors to the master branch.
+The governance committee is initially composed of anonymized members who contributed to the first version of `lipdp` and are the only contributors to the master branch.

 The governance committee is responsible for the master branch that contains the code of the version of the library that is officially recognised.